solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 13. Select the **Projection** tab.

     > The **Projections** tab allows you to define the schema of the data being ingested from a data source.
 A schema is required for each data source in a data flow to allow downstream transformations to perform actions against the fields in the data source.
 Note that selecting **Import schema** requires an active debug session to retrieve the schema data from the underlying data source, as it uses the Spark cluster to read the schema.
-However, you can manually enter a schema without an active debug session.
 In the screenshot above, notice the `Zip` column is highlighted.
 The schema inferred by the import process set the column type to `integer`.
 For US zip code data, the data type was changed to `string` so leading zeros are not discarded from the five-digit zip codes.
 It is import to review the schema to ensure the correct types are set, both for working with the data and to ensure it is displayed and stored correctly in the data sink.

     ![The Projections tab for the PostalCodes data source is selected, and the Zip column of the imported schema is highlighted.](media/ex02-orchestrate-data-flow-sources-postal-codes-projection.png "Data flow canvas")